SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-Using-the-SESYNC-Cluster.md

 ## Connect via Rstudio server

 Connect to the Rstudio server at `rstudio.sesync.org` For more information, (see)[link to rstudio page].
 Write or load the R code you wish to submit to the cluster and save it in a file.
 For more information on writing code that makes optimal use of the cluster, please see the (rslurm package documatation)[link] and/or this (example)[blog post].
-Let's assume for now your R script is called `rcode.R`
+Let's assume for now your R script is called `myRcode.R`

 Create a new file in the RStudio editor (File -> New File -> Text file).
 Save it as `submit.sh` in the same folder as `rcode.R`.
 Type and save the following:
 ```
 #!/bin/bash
 #
 #SBATCH -n1

-Rscript --vanilla rcode.R
+Rscript --vanilla myRcode.R
 ```
+This scrpt tells tells the scheduler and linux that this is a shell script and should be run using the bash shell ( #!/bin/bash ), using one CPU (-n1) and that it should launch your R script with default configuration settings (Rscript --vanilla myRcode.R).